StephenBondor/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    describe() is a categorical distinction for groups of tests, it() describes a specific test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    THe point of TDD is to pad the pockets of engineers by dramatically increasing the code base and thus billable hours towards maintenance, pivots, and sunk costs.
+I think TDD fails to address its own philosophical shortcomings, namely, a true TDD environment should start by writing tests to test the tests which test the tests etc. This is impossible, and stands in direct conflict to actually producing anything.
+Consequently, TDD destroys the desire for engineers to produce quality production code and necessary and meaningful testing in the first place.
+It meaninglessly balloons the code base thus teaching engineers to hate tests.
+It trains engineers to be security vulnerabilities on the very projects they are commissioned to secure.
+Further, I think TDD is a conglomeration of anti-patterns and a destruction of valuable human capital.
+If regular production code has a development time complexity of O(n) or perhaps O(n2), true TDD has a time complexity of a minimum of O(n^2) as tests need to be tested which need to be tested, etc. In short, TDD is a philosophically corrupt, unethical, and evil burden to humankind.

 1. Mention three types of automated tests.

+    Unit tests, UI tests, Integration tests

 ## Project Set Up